Teaching Assistant & Mentor

 Infrastructure reaching remote areas with stable connections on limited bandwidth.

-// deliverables
+// final_paper

 // contact